ArshamEbr/Rosemary-Porter/README.md

 ## 🎯 Final Notes

-- Make sure you have basic familiarity with UKA/UKL tools.
+- Make sure you have basic familiarity with Linux & UKA/UKL tools.
 - Use only your device's `vendor.img` to avoid compatibility issues.
+- Vendor patching isn't implemented yet — for now, just use the vendor from a previously ported ROM.
+- Open the `Pyro.sh` script and modify it to your heart's content, everything is explained with comments.
 - Run all scripts with `sudo` to ensure correct permissions.
 - Good luck!
 Happy porting 🎉